Circumnavigation of Iceland 2021

 Reykjavik.
 Embarkation on the Ocean Atlantic

-After boarding and a welcome drink, the Expedition Leader will inform you about the voyage, the ship's daily routines and the various security and safety procedures.
+After boarding and welcome drinks, the Expedition Leader will inform you about the voyage, the ship's daily routines and the various security and safety procedures, then you will have time to unpack and get comfortable in your cabin.
 Before sailing, there will be a mandatory safety drill.

 The Captain takes the ship out of Reykjavík in the early evening, heading for the south coast.